alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 ![Expected Net Rounds To Kill A Goblin](http://theophrastus-b0mbastus.github.io/images/goblin_net.png)

-Cairn with SB advancement sees a bit of improvement over levels, because the slightly higher HP and STR increase the survivability in this variant.
+Cairn stays flat (by design), while Cairn with SB advancement sees a bit of improvement over levels, because the slightly higher HP and STR increase the survivability in this variant.
+It is striking though that Cairn Fighters do not remain far ahead of a goblin no matter the level, i.e., goblins remain a serious threat throughout.
+In contrast, a Fighter in BX, 5e, and DCC will face close to zero risk from fighting a goblin after level 1 or 2.

 Again, it is striking how closely a 5e Fighter tracks the classic BX Fighter.